These 5 acne products completely erased my last major breakout

-When I wear makeup, I use the M-61 Powerspot Clear Spot Treatment:
+When I wore makeup, I used the M-61 Powerspot Clear Spot Treatment:

-Since this spot treatment is clear and it absorbs into a pimple, I like to apply it during the day and under my makeup.
-I love that it mixes well with my skin products like moisturizer, SPF, and eye cream, as well as my actual makeup products.
+Since this spot treatment is clear and quickly absorbs into a pimple, I used it during the day under my makeup.
+I love that it mixes well with my other skincare products like moisturizer, SPF, and eye cream, as well as my actual makeup products.

-This was my skin on May 30th, when I first started to break out.
-At work, I used the M-61 product mentioned above.
+This was my skin when I first started to break out.

-At night, I use the M-61 Powerspot Blemish Lotion and the Sonya Dakar Blemish Buster spot treatments:
+At night, I used the M-61 Powerspot Blemish Lotion and the Sonya Dakar Blemish Buster spot treatments:

-Because these products are drying, I like applying them at night.
-I don’t want to walk around with white or brown crusty spots on my face.
-Since these dry out my acne, I like to apply them when my pimples have become whiteheads or when they have already been popped (because, yes, I do pick at them sometimes).
+Because these products are drying and more visible, I applied them at night—I didn’t want to walk around with white or brown crusty spots on my face!
+Since these products dry out acne, I use them once my pimples have become whiteheads or when they have already been popped (because, yes, I do pick at them sometimes).

 If I’ve been picking at a pimple to the point where it looks like it could scar, I’ll add the OSEA treatment on top of the drying lotion or blemish buster.
-Not only does it help to minimize my pimple, but it’s a soothing, moisturizing product.
+Not only does it help to minimize the pimple, but it’s also a soothing and moisturizing product.

 You can still see some redness around my chin where the ingrown pimple was, but it’s pretty clear.

-Even though these spot treatments don’t get rid of my pimples within an hour or a day, they do work wonders.
-Breaking out during my period or when I’m stressed sucks, but these five different products keep my acne in check, reduce my redness, and overall, heal my skin.
-I can see that my skin looks healthy and glowy now that my acne has disappeared.
+Even though these spot treatments don’t get rid of pimples within an hour or a day, they do work wonders.
+Breaking out during my period or when I’m stressed sucks, but these five products kept my acne in check, reduced my redness, and overall, healed my skin.
+10/10 in my books.